cbeavis-frameworks/speech-to-code/docs/SPEC.md

 - Includes proper entitlements for automation
 - Securely manages API keys for OpenAI and Anthropic

+## Dependencies
+SpeechToCode relies on several Swift packages to provide the necessary functionality:

+### Network & Real-time Communication
+- **WebSocketKit** - Provides WebSocket communication for real-time interaction with the OpenAI API
+- **NIO** - Swift NIO framework for asynchronous networking
+- **AsyncHTTPClient** - Asynchronous HTTP client for Swift
+- **NIOFoundationCompat** - NIO integration with Foundation
+- **NIOConcurrencyHelpers** - Concurrency utilities for NIO
+- **NIOCore** - Core components of Swift NIO
+- **NIOEmbedded** - Embedded test utilities for NIO

+These dependencies are integrated directly into the Xcode project using Xcode's built-in package management system.

 ## Technical Implementation

 ### Terminal Interaction Flow